DBirmingham/sparta_data_parsing/README.md

 ### Prerequisites

-This was done in Ruby 2.4.0 older versions may not be compatible. see [here](https://stackoverflow.com/questions/38194032/how-to-update-ruby-version-2-0-0-to-the-latest-version-in-mac-osx-yosemite) for instructions on updating your Ruby version (on Mac)
+This was done in Ruby 2.4.0 older versions may not be compatible.
+See [here](https://stackoverflow.com/questions/38194032/how-to-update-ruby-version-2-0-0-to-the-latest-version-in-mac-osx-yosemite) for instructions on updating your Ruby version (on Mac)

 ## Running Tests